 Dates and booking

-You can book a place on an open course for 2014 or 2015 through our online booking system or by using our open course booking form: 2014 or 2015.
+You can book a place on an open course for 2014 or 2015 through our online booking system or by using our open course booking form.

 Full open course listings including dates, venue, and exact availability can be found here.
 New open courses are listed here as soon as they are available for booking.